The two out of three property in ind-categories and a convenient model category of spaces

-We now turn to the example of compact metrizable spaces.
-Let $\CM$ denote the category of compact metrizable spaces and continuous maps. \begin{define} A map $i: X\to Y$ in $\CM$ is called a \emph{Hurewicz cofibration} if for every $Z\in\CM$ and every diagram of the form
+In this paper we bring an application to the category of compact metrizable spaces and continuous maps, denoted $\CM$.
+This category has a natural weak cofibration structure which we now define. \begin{define} A map $i: X\to Y$ in $\CM$ is called a \emph{Hurewicz cofibration} if for every $Z\in\CM$ and every diagram of the form

 there exists a lift $[0,1]\times Y\to Z$. \end{define}